ashokgit/Ultimate-Translator/README.md

     - **Bring Your Own Model**: For maximum privacy and control, you can point the service to your own self-hosted HuggingFace translation models.
     - **Secure, Encrypted Key Management**: Store your API keys with confidence, encrypted within your own database.

-Ultimate Translator is not just a tool; it's a complete, reliable, and intelligent translation management platform designed for the complexities of modern applications.
+Easy AI Translator is not just a tool; it's a complete, reliable, and intelligent translation management platform designed for the complexities of modern applications.

 ## Limitations & Future Roadmap